 King’s Day vs King’s Night

 King’s Day celebrations really get going the night before, with many locals putting all of their energy into the 26th and sleeping through the big day.
-Some of the biggest parties take place on King’s night, such as King’s Night 2019 at Melkweg, King’s Night: For Kings and Queens at Club NYX and TIKTAK Kingsnight at Air Amsterdam.
+Certainly, some of the biggest parties take place on King’s Night...

 Plan your day